← Back to Characters

 Varenth Solarn

-Alias: Architect of the Relay System
+Architect of the Relay System

-Varenth Solarn was an imperial architect of the Era of Early Dominion who died during the first trials of an ultra-high-altitude relay, where he and his crew relied on primitive life-support suits to survive.
-The system was driven at unprecedented power, and the experiment triggered an artificial geomagnetic storm violent enough to collapse their life support.
-At that altitude there was no rapid evacuation.
-Nothing could reach them through the storm, and even without the storm, the airships of the era were incapable of operating at such heights.
-Once their systems failed, there was no descent and no rescue.
+He died during the first trials of an ultra-high-altitude relay.
+He and his crew relied on primitive life-support suits at altitudes where no one had worked before.
+The system was driven at unprecedented power and the experiment triggered an artificial geomagnetic storm violent enough to collapse their life support.
+At that height there was no rapid evacuation.
+Nothing could reach them through the storm, and even without it the airships of the era could not operate at such altitudes.
+Once their systems failed there was no descent and no rescue.

 About Vesselborn